Skip to content

 How Safe is RLE?
 What are the risks?

-The risks for RLE are the same as cataract surgery.
-In the United States, around 4.0 million cataract surgeries are done per year.
-This is a well-established, safe, and effective surgery with a 98% percent success rate.
+The risks of RLE are similar to those of cataract surgery.
+In the United States, about 4 million cataract surgeries are performed each year, making it a well-established, safe, and highly effective procedure with a success rate of approximately 98%.

 What are the visual outcomes of RLE?